Tax Implications of Transfers on Death

 Receiving an inheritance can be an unexpected windfall.
-Although if you get stocks and securities through a transfer on death account, don't be surprised when your gift has certain tax consequences.
+Inherited assets can come in many forms: real estate, life insurance proceeds, and cash from a bank account.
+You may receive stocks and securities through a transfer on death account.
+But don't be surprised if certain gifts come with tax consequences.

-A transfer on death (TOD) bank account is a popular estate planning tool designed to avoid probate court by naming a beneficiary to a brokerage account or retirement account.
+A transfer on death (TOD) bank account is a popular estate planning tool designed to avoid probate court by naming a beneficiary.
 However, it doesn't avoid taxes.
-In fact, transfer on death accounts are exposed to federal estate taxes and state inheritance taxes upon the owner's death.
+Transfer on death accounts are exposed to federal estate taxes and state inheritance taxes upon the owner's death.

 Before setting up a transfer on death account, you should review the tax implications of these accounts to determine if this is the most advantageous way to transfer funds to named beneficiaries.

-The Internal Revenue Service (IRS) imposes an estate tax on the value of all of an estate's assets at the time of death.
+The Internal Revenue Service (IRS) imposes an estate tax on the value of all an estate's assets at the time of death.
 Every taxpayer has a lifetime estate tax exemption.
-In 2022, the estate tax exemption is $12.06 million dollars.
-Estates valued under that threshold do not pay estate tax and no IRS filing is required.
-A federal estate tax is paid on the value of the taxable estate that exceeds that threshold amount.
+In 2023, the estate tax exemption is $12.92 million dollars.
+Estates valued under that threshold do not pay estate tax; no IRS filing is required.
+An estate's personal representative pays federal estate tax on the value of the taxable estate exceeding the threshold amount.

 A handful of states collect estate taxes.
-Of the states that impose their own tax, the value of the estate must exceed the tax exemption value before any taxes are owed.
+Of the states that impose the tax, the value of the estate must exceed the tax exemption value before the estate incurs a tax liability.

-The amount of the tax exemption is changeable, so review current IRS and state tax exemption guidelines.
+The tax exemption amount is changeable, so review current IRS and state tax exemption guidelines.

 Since a transfer on death account is not a trust, it is part of the decedent's estate.
 It does not avoid or minimize estate taxes.

-An inheritance tax is a state-imposed tax that you pay when receiving money or property from a deceased person's estate.
-Unlike an estate tax, beneficiaries pay the inheritance tax and it is usually due shortly after funds are received by the beneficiary.
+An inheritance tax is a state-imposed tax.
+You pay this when receiving money or property from a deceased person's estate.
+Unlike an estate tax, beneficiaries pay the inheritance tax.
+It is usually due shortly after the beneficiary receives funds.

-Fortunately, these taxes are almost a thing of the past.
-Only a handful of states still collect an inheritance tax.
+Fortunately, only a handful of states still collect an inheritance tax.
 Those states with a tax have a relatively high exclusion amount before taxes are due.

 Depending on your relationship with the deceased, you may qualify for an exemption or reduction in the amount of inheritance tax owed.
 For example, most state tax laws exempt a surviving spouse who inherits property from their deceased spouse.